RafaelBarbosatec/flutter_robot/README.md

 Is common we work in the OS different than CI.
 In this cases could get breaked tests by little difference of pixels in your golden test when running in CI.

-To try avoid this failures you could set a 'threshold'.
-The 'threshold' default is 1%, tha is, if the golden test failure with 0.5% of diff your test will pass.
+To try avoid this failures you could set a `threshold`.
+The `threshold` default is 1%, tha is, if the golden test failure with 0.5% of diff your test will pass.

-To change this default value you can set it in 'RobotFileComparator'.
+To change this default value you can set it in `RobotFileComparator`.

 Using the file `flutter_test_config.dart`: